quicwg/base-drafts/draft-ietf-quic-transport.md

 receive buffer for a connection.

-A receiver sends WINDOW_UPDATE frames to the sender to advertise additional credit, for both connection and stream flow control.
-A receiver advertises the maximum absolute byte offset in the stream or in the connection which the receiver is willing to receive.
+A receiver sends WINDOW_UPDATE frames to the sender to advertise additional credit by sending the absolute byte offset in the stream or in the connection which it is willing to receive.

 The initial flow control credit is 65536 bytes for both the stream and connection flow controllers.